 Following this offering, we will have outstanding 6,977,371 shares of our Class A common stock, and 22,295,893 shares of our Class B common stock based on the number of shares outstanding as of June 30, 2021.
-This includes 6,250,000 shares of Class A common stock that we are selling in this offering, which shares may be resold in the public market immediately unless purchased by our affiliates, 727,371 shares of Class A common stock expected to be issued upon the automatic conversion of convertible notes (which we also refer to as a Simple Agreement for Future Equity agreement (SAFE)) into Class A common stock (based on an assumed initial public offering price of \$16.00 per share, which is the midpoint of the estimated price range set forth on the cover page of this prospectus), and assumes no additional exercise of outstanding options other than as described elsewhere in this prospectus.
+This includes 6,250,000 shares of Class A common stock that we are selling in this offering, which shares may be resold in the public market immediately unless purchased by our affiliates, 727,371 shares of Class A common stock expected to be issued upon the automatic conversion of convertible notes (which we also refer to as a Simple Agreement for Future Equity agreement (SAFE)) into Class A common stock (based on the initial public offering price of \$16.00 per share), and assumes no additional exercise of outstanding options other than as described elsewhere in this prospectus.

-Any shares of Class B common stock that are converted into Class A common stock as described in the section titled "Description of Capital Stock," as well as the 727,371 shares of Class A common stock expected to be issued upon the automatic conversion of convertible notes (which we also refer to as a Simple Agreement for Future Equity agreement (SAFE)) into Class A common stock (based on an assumed initial public offering price of \$16.00 per share, which is the midpoint of the estimated price range set forth on the cover page of this prospectus), will be "restricted securities," as that term is defined in Rule 144 under the Securities Act.
+Any shares of Class B common stock that are converted into Class A common stock as described in the section titled "Description of Capital Stock," as well as the 727,371 shares of Class A common stock expected to be issued upon the automatic conversion of convertible notes (which we also refer to as a Simple Agreement for Future Equity agreement (SAFE)) into Class A common stock (based on the initial public offering price of \$16.00 per share), will be "restricted securities," as that term is defined in Rule 144 under the Securities Act.
 These restricted securities are eligible for public sale only if they are registered under the Securities Act or if they qualify for an exemption from registration under Rule 144 or Rule 701 under the Securities Act, which are summarized below.